slimshelly/ymca-reservation-bot/README.md

 3.  `USERNAME` your username
 4.  `PASSWORD` your password

-the bot will countdown until the SLOT TIME
+the bot will countdown until the `BOOKING_TIME` and book

 ## running the bot - v2
 you need to set the following variables/macros